 EEOC Issues Another Publication for Workers with Mental Conditions, Explaining Their Rights, and Underscoring Its Support

 In an end-of-year “user friendly” publication entitled Depression, PTSD, & Other Mental Health Conditions in the Workplace: Your Legal Rights, the Equal Employment Opportunity Commission has underscored its commitment to workers with mental disabilities.
 The publication (described by the EEOC as a “Resource Document”), speaks directly to applicants and employees, provides them with information about their rights under the Americans With Disabilities Act of 1990 (ADA), and offers them practical advice.
+Emphasizing the significance of mental disability discrimination, the EEOC notes that charges of discrimination based on mental health conditions are on the rise.
+Further, preliminary statistics separately released by the Commission show that it obtained approximately $20 million for individuals with mental health conditions during 2016.

 The Resource Document instructs employees how to secure an accommodation and emphasizes the role of the EEOC in enforcing their rights.
 It also refers readers to a related EEOC Fact Sheet issued earlier in 2016, The Mental Health Provider’s Role in a Client’s Request for a Reasonable Accommodation at Work, which briefly explains the law of reasonable accommodation and the mental health provider’s role in the accommodation process.
+These publications, the preliminary charge data for 2016, and the Commission’s enforcement-related recoveries strongly suggest that the rights of applicants and employees with mental health conditions will be among the EEOC’s higher priorities during 2017.
+Employers should be prepared.

 Protection for a Wide Array of Mental Conditions